1977 FIVB Volleyball Women's U20 World Championship

-The 1977 FIVB Women's U20 World Championship was held in Sao Paulo, Brazil from September 5 to 14, 1977.
+The 1977 FIVB Women's U20 World Championship was held in Brazil from September 5 to 14, 1977.
 14 teams participated in the tournament.
+It was the first junior world championships ever held.

 Qualification

 A total of 14 teams qualified for the final tournament.
 In addition to Brazil, who qualified automatically as the hosts, another 13 teams qualified via four separate continental tournament.